cosinekitty/astronomy/source/js/README.md

 Some Astronomy Engine functions allow their `body` parameter to be a user-defined fixed point in the sky, loosely called a "star".
-This function assigns a right ascension and declination to one of the eight user-defined stars `Star1`..`Star8`.
+This function assigns a right ascension, declination, and distance to one of the eight user-defined stars `Star1`..`Star8`.

 A star that has not been defined through a call to `DefineStar`